Irritable Bowel Syndrome (IBS) Dietitians Brisbane

-Irritable Bowel Syndrome (IBS) is far more common than you might think.
-In fact many people experience the symptoms of IBS without ever knowing it, and it has been shown to negatively affect quality of life to such an extent that other, seemingly unrelated disorders are quite common in sufferers of IBS.
+Irritable Bowel Syndrome (IBS) is a far more common disorder than you might think.
+Many people experience the symptoms of IBS without even knowing they have it.
+IBS can negatively affect your quality of life to the extent that other, seemingly unrelated disorders are quite common in sufferers of IBS.

 - Excess Wind